Latet: Organization's purpose

 According to a 2016 official report by the Israeli National Insurance Institute, 462,000 families (that is 1,802,000 individuals) live in poverty in Israel, of which 838,500 are children.
 Furthermore, nearly 955,000 families live in food insecurity (18% of the general population).
 In its efforts to relieve poverty and alleviate food insecurity, Latet has developed an operating model that enables the annual distribution of $30 million worth of food to 60,000 families in need across the country.

-Believing that Israeli civil society is an inherent part of the solution for reducing poverty, Latet carries out numerous annual initiatives to raise awareness among the general public: public displays, food drives, and a national telethon.
+Latet carries out numerous annual initiatives to raise awareness among the general public: public displays, food drives, and a national telethon.
 Moreover, the organization relies on more than 19,000 volunteers who annually join Latet's activities, providing 400,000 hours of voluntary service.

 Latet considers the government to be the main factor responsible for reducing poverty, as does 75.6% of the general public, according to a public survey published in Latet's Alternative Poverty Report.
 The organization regularly lobbies the government to bring change to the national agenda.
 Latet publishes an annual Alternative Poverty Report which takes the human factor of poverty into account and organizes an annual conference discussing poverty.